Kärcher Battery lawn trimmer LTR 18-30 Battery

-A true all-rounder: the battery powered LTR 18-30 Battery lawn trimmer is ergonomically designed for comfortable work, easily reaches every corner and guarantees crisp, clean lawn edges.
+The LTR 18-30 Battery-Powered Lawn Trimmer is ergonomically designed for comfortable work, easily reaches corners and guarantees crisp lawn edges.
+NOTE: Tool only.
+Battery and charger sold separately.

 Features and benefits